 The first step was to install the upgraded Stage 3+ bucket that had two Walbro 450s stuffed inside.
 Robert was nice enough to assemble the fuel pumps in a core bucket for me to swap out.
 Usually you have to modify your stock bucket while mounting and wiring up the pump yourself.
 I jumped in the back seat and got to work.

-Continue reading BMW N54 Fuel Upgrade: Precision Raceworks Fuel Pump & Port Injection Kit
+Continue reading BMW 135i & 335i Fuel System: Precision Raceworks Fuel Pump & Port Injection Kit (N54)

-Last week, I scored a used BMS Dual Cone Intake kit on 1Addicts for only $25 shipped!
+Last week, I bought a used BMS Dual Cone Intake kit on 1Addicts!
 It was just too good of a price to pass up.
 When I opened the box, I found a pair of very dirty white filters.
 I regret not taking pictures of them because they almost looked black.

 After soaking them with degreaser and rising them off, they looked brand new again!
 A couple minutes in the sun and they were dry.
 Then I grabbed a can of K&N filter oil and sprayed a nice coat on top.
 To my surprise, the oil was red!
 My precious white filters were no longer white!
 Oh well… they still look great.